liquidcarrot/carrot/CONTRIBUTING.md

 but please respect the following restrictions:

 * Please **do not** use the issue tracker for personal support requests.
-Use [CouchDB Chat][8] instead.
+Use [Carrot Chat][8] instead.
 Alternately, help us to help more people by using our publicly archived [user][1] or [developer][5] mailing lists.

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and